mobile app bar

 Valtteri Bottas’ time in F1 came to a halt at the end of the 2024 season when he didn’t have his Sauber contract extended.
 The 10-time Grand Prix winner didn’t find a suitable spot on the grid for this season and decided to go back to Mercedes as a reserve driver.
 However, his career on the track is far from over.

 At the Hinwil-based squad, Bottas appeared to be invested in a long-term project to take the team ahead but unfortunately, they only kept falling down the pecking order.
-There even came a time when he found it near impossible to get in the points, which sadly reduced his stocks sadly.
+There even came a time when he found it near impossible to get in the points, which sadly reduced his stocks.

 However, that’s something he would be willing to change come 2026.
 “What would be motivating for me is to start a new project.
 Entering into a partnership for a number of years with clear goals.
 That’s what I need right now,” the Finn said to Top Gear.

 The Silver Arrows have Russell and Andrea Kimi Antonelli, a lineup Toto Wolff appears to be content with, and is expected to be for years to come.
-Cadillac, on the other hand, could present him with an opportunity.
+Cadillac, though, could present Bottas with an opportunity.

-Set to be the 11th team on the grid from 2026 onwards, the American outfit is on the hunt for two drivers to kickstart their F1 project and Bottas has been one of the names linked.
-However, competition is steep with the 35-year-old in the same list as the likes of Sergio Perez, Mick Schumacher, and Colton Herta to name a few.
+Set to be the 11th team on the grid from 2026 onwards, the American outfit is on the hunt for two drivers to kickstart their F1 project, and Bottas has been one of the names linked.
+However, competition is steep, as the 35-year-old is in the same list as the likes of Sergio Perez, Mick Schumacher, and Colton Herta, to name a few.

 About the author